zibonbadi/liquidms/README.md

 - js/ # JavaScript resources.
 Nested structure is permitted.
 - static/ # Static resources.
 Nested structure is permitted.
 ```

+Furthermore the path `/liquidms/SRB2Query` offers live query information
+about the state of the netgame, based on [SRB2Query] by James R.

 ### Hosting a LiquidMS node